 MCS (Monitoring, control and surveillance) encompasses all activities related to fishing activities monitoring, control and surveillance.
 It also covers safety at sea control, looking to understand whether fishermen are trained and licensed to go at sea, if the vessel is sufficiently equipped with life vests and other similar safety equipment.

-Different types of operations can be carried out to control fishing activities compliances with national, regional and international regulations.
+Different types of operations can be carried out to control fishing activities compliance with national, regional and international regulations.
 Within the Exclusive Economic Zones (EEZ), national authorities such as Coast Guards, air, navy or defence forces conduct maritime or air operations to monitor fishing activities.
 Regulation offences and infringements are detected such as fishing with expired license, fishing during a closed season, with unauthorized gear, in a closed area etc. Offenders can be fined and the ship can be retained.
 Additional controls from shore can be done by radar control or AIS/VMS control.

 MCS requires good coordination between maritime authorities and fisheries authorities issuing licenses and fishing regulation with Navy or Coast Guards enforcing regulation.
 A list of authorized vessels must be exchanged before MCS operations start, VMS data can be obtained from different sources (private companies for instance).
 It implies data exchange according to standards.